syslogic/google-cloud-kms-gradle-plugin/README.md

 When having done so, one can check in these files to version control.
  - `:cloudKmsDecrypt` is meant to run remotely, in order to decrypt relevant files.<br/>
 The encrypted files will come from version control.

+With task `:cloudKmsEncrypt`
+ - `plaintextFiles` is the local source,
+ - `ciphertextFiles` is the local destination.

+With task `:cloudKmsDecrypt`
+ - `ciphertextFiles` is the remote source,
+ - `plaintextFiles` is the remote destination.

 ### Known Issues
  - In case the key cannot be found: